hharryyf/Taste-of-research-2020/README.md

 update 6/1/2021:
 Extend the PNSNode class that allows the branching factor to be more than 2, for performance consideration only 4, 8, 16 are allowed.

+update 7/1/2021:
+Run tests on shuffled qdimacs files, the result and we can tell the data structure optimization is extremely powerful.